 The Review Team may choose to explore the following questions based on the type of project being undertaken.

-How has an appropriate risk escalation process been established to allow project risks to be considered at the program level?
+What is the risk escalation process established to allow project risks to be considered at the program level and is it appropriate?

 KEY FOCUS AREA 6 - STAKEHOLDER MANAGEMENT